muhammadsadoon/saylani-web-and-app-development/README.md

 - **Description**:we create a clone of website of pokemon webite by fixed layout and We used olny like anchar tags, bold, italic, and samantic tags only [assignment no 5](https://github.com/muhammadsadoon/saylani-web-and-app-development/tree/main/css_no_5)
 - **Assignment-no-5**: create a portfolio by bootstrap
 - **Description**:we create a portfolio by pure bootstraps only and We used olny like anchar tags, bold, italic, and samantic tags only [assignment no 6](https://github.com/muhammadsadoon/saylani-web-and-app-development/tree/main/bootstrap)
+- **Assignment-no-5**: I create the github signup form clone.
+- **Description**:we create a clone of website of github signup page responsive layout and We used olny like anchar tags, bold, italic, and samantic tags only [assignment no 7](https://github.com/muhammadsadoon/saylani-web-and-app-development/tree/main/css_no_6)

 ## Features